-Rutgers, The State University of New Jersey is seeking a Research Teaching Specialist II for the Neurology department at the Robert Wood Johnson Medical School.
+Rutgers, The State University of New Jersey is seeking a Research Teaching Specialist II for the Department of Medical Oncology within Rutgers, Cancer Institute of New Jersey.

 Among the key duties of this position are the following:

-Assists with the instructing and training of students, fellows, lower-level professionals and technicians in laboratory technicians, instrumentation, etc. to develop the skills necessary to perform the required functions.
+Assists with the instruction and training of residents, fellows, medical students, research assistants and laboratory technicians and other lower level professionals in laboratory technique, physiological procedures and instrumentation to develop the skill necessary to perform the required functions of the laboratory.

 Minimum Education and Experience: